-VoIP has several advantages over a traditional landline that make it more appealing to residential customers.
+Home VoIP has several advantages over a traditional landline that make it more appealing.

-A VoIP solution trumps traditional landlines in several ways:
+A home VoIP solution trumps traditional landline service in several ways:

-The first is obvious: you can save up to 80% on your phone bill.
-Residential VoIP plans are much more affordable, and can be even cheaper if you sign a long term contract!
+Savings.
+You can save up to 80% on your monthly phone bill by switching to a VoIP service.
+Residential VoIP plans are much more affordable, and plans can offer customers additional savings if they sign a long term contract.

-Third, local and long-distance calls are on the same plan for the same rate.
-Plus, select providers even offer low per-minute (or even free!) international calls.
+Affordable calling.
+Local and long-distance calls are included on the same plan for the same rate.
+Plus, select providers even offer low per-minute (or even free or included) international calls.